donboulton666/bibwoe.com/src/content/posts/groups.md

 This is a control system developed by the devil to fragment my children.
 And compiled into books with, 'little truth; "If Any".

 These individual books of the bible were written by men, no more worthy or holy than you or your children.
-Most o the work from the old testament's writers would be pissed there writings are in someones books.
+Most of the work from the old testament's writers would be pissed there writings are in someones books.

 Our connection with Father God is individual.
 You are born an individual and you will stand before Father God as a individual; "NOT A GROUP".